peytoncordero/DRI25/pandas.md

 </Keywords>

 ## Challenge
-Write code to create a GroupBy oject based on the 'state' column
+Write code to create a GroupBy object based on the 'state' column:

 ### Solution
 <Secret>